 During the Apollo missions one of the chief duties of the astronauts was the study of lunar geology.
 Lunar samples were selected and taken back to Earth.
 Likewise, astronauts today can take field expeditions to analogue locations such as the Arctic to study unique geological formations.

-The team will study the Western Clearwater Lake, one of a pair of annular impact crater lakes located in Northern Quebec, Canada.
-It is the first time since the 1970s that people will visit this area to study the impact crater geology.
+The team studied the Western Clearwater Lake, one of a pair of annular impact crater lakes located in Northern Quebec, Canada.
+It was the first time since the 1970s that people visited this area to study the impact crater geology.

 While the geology structure of the eastern lake is mostly submerged, the western lake presents several areas of interest that have a variety of geologic features and impact related rocks accessible within the limited distances suitable for a rover mission.
-The team will spend the first eight days of the expedition on Kamiskutanikaw Island before moving to Lepage Island.
-This is where they will be joined by a team from the NASA Ames Research Center's Field Investigations to Enable Solar System Science and Exploration (FINESSE) project.
+The team spent the first eight days of the expedition on Kamiskutanikaw Island before moving to Lepage Island.
+This is where they were joined by a team from the NASA Ames Research Center's Field Investigations to Enable Solar System Science and Exploration (FINESSE) project.
 A Canadian geobiologist, Darlene Lim, is the deputy principal investigator of the FINESSE team at Ames and the SETI Institute.
-On September 3rd, most team members will leave, but Dr. Osinski's students will stay on Atkinson Island for an additional 10 days to pursue their research.

-In the summers of 2012 and 2013, CSA Astronaut Jeremy Hansen joined Dr. Osinski on similar geology field expeditions to Victoria Island and to the Haughton impact crater on Devon Island.
+In the summer of 2013, Jeremy Hansen joined Dr. Osinski on similar geology field expedition to the Haughton impact crater on Devon Island.
 Located in Baffin Bay of Nunavut, Canada, Devon Island is an extremely remote and uninhabited island that features one of the world's best exposed and preserved impact craters on Earth.
 The team only had a minimum of supplies and support, dropped off by airplane and isolated from civilization as they relied upon each other to fulfill their mission objectives.

 - Date modified: